 Some supposedly leak-proof bottles are anything but, drenching schoolbags, handbags or gym bags because they were left at a slight angle.
-Some are hopeless for using on the move.
+Some are hopeless for using on the move (in one of the best backpacks or best cool boxes).
 And some, are, well, some are just plain ugly.

 It’s estimated that 38.5 million single-use plastic bottles are used every day in the UK alone – but only half of them are recycled.
 More than 16 million are sent to landfill, burnt or leak into the environment and oceans, where each plastic bottle takes over 450 years to break down.
 Some of the waste is finding its way into the human food chain, and plastic production is set to double in the next 20 years.

 Obviously buying a reusable bottle won't suddenly fix the world's plastic problem, but it's a small thing you can do to reduce your footprint.Not only will it help reduce waste and save you money, carrying a refillable water bottle means you’re more likely to drink the recommended amount of water a day.